Therapy in Boston and online across MA - Specializing in DBT, Trauma & Anxiety

 I use evidence-based therapies to help you do just that.

-Dialectical Behavior Therapy (DBT) teaches practical skills to manage emotions, set boundaries, and navigate stress.
+- Dialectical Behavior Therapy (DBT): practical skills to manage emotions, set boundaries, and navigate stress.

-Cognitive Behavior Therapy (CBT) supports you in shifting unhelpful thought patterns and building healthier habits.
+- Cognitive Behavior Therapy (CBT) supports shifting unhelpful thought patterns and building healthier habits.

-In our work together, you’ll get more than just a place to talk.
-You’ll gain real tools, insight, and support for lasting change.
+You’ll get more than just a place to talk - you’ll gain real tools, insight, and support for lasting growth.

 My Background & Training